This is my mega-post about MLM Success.

 # 2: Approach Better Quality Prospects

 The only other thing I can think of that you can do to improve your success ratio is to talk to better quality prospects.
 Instead of going after broke people, look for successful people.
 Look for people with credibility and contacts.
 Look for people with a good attitude and a big sphere of influence.
-Look for people who are already successful at what they do, regardless of their chosen profession.
+Look for people who are already have a good self-image and are successful at what they do, regardless of their chosen profession.
 These are your best prospects.

 Here are a few additional insights I have learned during the past 19+years that might help you improve your success ratio.